SteveMama/Hepha/README.md

-# Hepha - The Giuthub Blacksmith
+# Hepha - The Github Blacksmith

 -------
 - Named after Hephaestus: Greek God of Tooling and Mettalurgy.